ereslibre/applications-in-a-cloud-native-world/src/basics.md

 and as such, this creates friction on both systems.
 We can ask ourselves some questions at this point:

-* How can both evolve and still make sure that they complying with the contract they signed?
+* How can both evolve and still make sure that they are complying with the contract they signed?

 * What happens to one service if the other is not responsive, and the